-Per a new report shared by Greenpeace USA, the process by which the smartphones are being dumped and manufactured for the past decade is posing a serious threat to the planet.
+Per a new report shared by Greenpeace, the process by which the smartphones are being dumped and manufactured for the past decade is posing a serious threat to the planet.

-From 2007, around 968 TWh of energy has been utilized in the manufacturing of smartphones, which is at par with the yearly consumption rate of India.
+From 2007, around 968 TWh of energy has been utilized in the manufacturing of smartphones.

 By 2020, it is expected that smartphone ownership is expected to touch 6.1 billion devices, which is 70 percent of the global population.
 With such growth estimates, it is time that OEMs took steps toward becoming environment friendly.

 How To Shop Smart: 5 Characteristics Of A Smart ShopperYou may love shopping, you may be a bargain hunter....but are you a smart shopper?